fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 That is, nullabulity constraints propagate via inheritance.

-If an unconstrained type parameter comes from an older F# or C# assembly, it is assumed to be nullable, and warnings are given when non-nullability is assumed.
+If an unconstrained type parameter comes from an older C# assembly, it is assumed to be nullable, and warnings are given when non-nullability is assumed.
+If it comes from F# and it does not have the `null` constraint, then it is assumed to be non-nullable.
+If it does, then it is assumed to be nullable.

 ### Interaction between older and newer projects